inexorgame-obsolete/wiki-mirror/Main-Menu-UI.md

 We need to decide, whether or not we provide a main menu to navigate the other pages, or if the navigation is always visible.
 Different concepts are outlined below.

 The background can indicate different states during the game.
-**Outside of a server:** slightly blurry video of a camera pan on a map **On a server:** with faded out background, so you can still see what is happening in the background **Singleplayer:** Current map as background or something that indicates that the game is paused.
+**Outside of a server:** slightly blurry video of a camera pan on a map.
+**On a server:** with faded out background, so you can still see what is happening in the background.
+**Singleplayer:** Current map as background or something that indicates that the game is paused.

 ### Server browser